phonetworks/pho-framework/README.md

 ## Signals

 * **notification.received**: called when the actor received a notification.
 This may alternatively be achieved by overriding the ```observeNotificationListUpdate(AbstractNotification $notification)``` function.

+* **incoming_edge.registered**: called by particles when registering incoming edges.
+This function may be used extra edges easily and independently, without extending the constructor itself.

 ## FAQ